pexpect/pexpect/doc/FAQ.rst

 A: That depends.
 If your application just does line-oriented output then this is easy.
-If a program emits many terminal sequences, from video attributes to screen addressing such as those typically using curses(3x), then it may become very difficult to ascertain what text is displayed on a screen.
+If a program emits many terminal sequences, from video attributes to screen addressing, such as programs using curses, then it may become very difficult to ascertain what text is displayed on a screen.

 We suggest using the `pyte <https://github.com/selectel/pyte>`_ library to